Your questions: answered

 - What is included with my stay?

-All meals and non-alcoholic beverages, including cooked-to-order local and international cuisine from either of the two restaurants, are included in your stay.
+The food and beverage surcharge covers all meals and non-alcoholic beverages, including cooked-to-order local and international cuisine from either of the two restaurants, are included in your stay.
 The three-course gourmet menus change daily and any special diets will also be catered for with a personalised menu.
 During lobster season (between November and April) you can also enjoy unlimited hand-caught lobster.

 You will also enjoy unlimited butler room service, a weekly beach BBQ dinner, weekly manager’s cocktails, early morning coffee, afternoon tea, and meals on any boating excursions.